 II.
 Pennsylvania Human Relations Commission (PHRC) Guidance – Aug.
 2, 2018

-- This Guidance is applicable to all public school entities in Pennsylvania (as well as to employers, all other public accommodations, and in housing discrimination)
+- The PHRC Guidance is applicable to all public school entities in Pennsylvania (as well as to employers, all other public accommodations, and in housing discrimination)

-- Increased Assaults/Safety Concerns: There is no authority or data to support that there will be an increase in sexual assaults if cisgender women and children must share restrooms with transgender women.
+- Increased assaults/Safety concerns: PHRC responds that there is no authority or data to support that there will be an increase in sexual assaults if cisgender women and children must share restrooms with transgender women.

 PHRC Full Guidance (a separate guidance applies to post-secondary institutions):

 III.
-Transgender Students’ Bases for Lawsuits and Administrative Complaint
+Legal Basis for Claims in Transgender Students’ Lawsuits and Administrative Complaints

 A. Title IX Generally